jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

-  Since the BDT was so magical that it would be an inscrutable black box, and that wasn't ok, we designed a whole new instrumentation system that let us measure all the decisions taken within the BDT with minimal overhead.
+  Since the BDT was so magical that it would be an inscrutable black box, and that wasn't ok, we designed a whole new instrumentation system to measure all the decisions taken within the BDT with minimal overhead.

 * **The new UI itself**

-  The new UI was indeed a complete rewrite, from scratch with microservices, Node.js and React.
+  The new UI was indeed a complete rewrite from scratch, with microservices, Node.js and React.
 It was a massive undertaking.

 * **Data migration**

-  The new model was radically different from the old model so, at some point, we had to switch databases, applications, everything, from the old model to the new.
+  The new model was radically different from the old model so, at some point, we had to transition databases, applications, everything to it.
 It was no small feat, especially since it had to be done without impacting day-to-day operations.
 It's not like we could start the new system with a blank database and tell everybody to set everything up again, manually, from scratch.
 We had to come up with an unobtrusive